What is an enterprise application? Examples & benefits

 Example: Salesforce Sales Cloud

 A CRM helps manage all your interactions with current and potential customers.
-The whole point is to strengthen those relationships and boost your business growth.
+The aim is to strengthen those relationships and boost business growth.

-CRM tools pull in data from various sources and use AI to help you manage these relationships across marketing, sales, digital commerce, and customer service.
+CRM tools gather data from various sources and use AI to manage these relationships across marketing, sales, digital commerce, and customer service.

-You get a unified customer profile on a single, secure dashboard.
-This profile shows purchase history, order status, and ongoing service issues.
+You get a unified customer profile on a single, secure dashboard, showing purchase history, order status, and ongoing service issues.

-This setup keeps everything organized and helps you stay focused on making money.
-By really understanding your customers, you open up more cross-selling and upselling opportunities, which can lead to better business and higher revenue.
+This setup keeps everything organized and helps you focus on revenue generation.
+By understanding your customers, you open up more cross-selling and upselling opportunities, leading to better business and higher revenue.

 4. Enterprise resource planning (ERP)